 Some of the subtleties that arose in our analysis illustrate both the benefits and complexities of measuring and fitting full probability distributions.
 There are several benefits.
-For instance, this method allows us to disentangle, for a single individual participant on a single reasoning problem, to what extent they under-weight or over-weight both their prior and their likelihood.
+For instance, providing the prior and the likelihood have different modes, this method allows us to disentangle, for a single individual participant on a single reasoning problem, to what extent they under-weight or over-weight both their prior and their likelihood.
 This is not possible using any other methodology: mathematically, a single point posterior is compatible with any possible weighting of each.
 The studies that do attempt to disentangle prior and likelihood weightings do so by presenting multiple problems, systematically varying both the priors and the evidence (e.g., Benjamin et al., 2019; Griffin & Tversky, 1992).
 This is sometimes useful, but presumes that people weigh their priors and likelihoods similarly across all problems.
 Our results suggest that this is not necessarily the case: people showed more base rate neglect in some circumstances than in others.
-In particular, people demonstrated more base rate neglect when they estimated the prior as opposed to when it was given to them.
-Surprisingly, we found that in all three experiments there was no correlation between an individual's base rate neglect and their degree of conservatism.
-We had expected these two variables to trade off against each other, so be anti-correlated.
-Instead, we found that they were independent of each other, implying that they are determined by independent cognitive processes.
-To our knowledge this is a novel finding; future research is necessary to determine how robust it is and how far it extends.

-Another benefit of fitting full probability distributions is that because each individual was fit separately for both prior and likelihood weights, we could determine how each of these weights varied among people.
+Another benefit is that because each individual was fit separately for both prior and likelihood weights, we could determine both how each of these tendencies varied among people as well as how they related to each other.
 For instance, Experiment 1 demonstrated that most people either completely ignored their priors (with β close to 0) or weighted them appropriately (with β close to 1); that is, the distribution over β was bimodal, with few intermediate values.
-This bimodal distribution was not observed in Experiment 2 but was in Experiment 3.
-Further research will be needed to determine when it is and is not observed.
+Because of the identifiability issue we cannot draw strong conclusions from the PEAKED condition of Experiment 2, but it is striking then when the likelihood weight was held constant, a similar bimodal distribution emerged.
+This finding was then confirmed by Experiment 3, which did not suffer from the identifiability issue.
+Moreover, across all experiments we observed no systematic relationship between how people weighted their priors and likelihood terms: it wasn't the case that people who underweighted one tended to under-weight the other, or vice-versa.
+To our knowledge this is a novel finding; future research is necessary to determine how robust it is and how far it extends.